Navelbine Oral (Vinorelbine Tartrate)

 Driving and Operating Machinery

-Be careful driving or operating machinery until you know how Navelbine Oral affects you.
-Do not drive or operate machinery if you experience symptoms that affect your concentration and reaction time.
+Be careful when driving or using machinery until you know how Navelbine Oral affects you.

 Storage